vennbury/lessons/python/basics/file-system/working-with-OS.md

 ---
-title: "Working with the OS"
+title: Working with the OS
-unit: "fileSystem"
-lesson: "workingWithOS"
-priority: "2"
+priority: 2
+prev: file-system/working-with-files
-next: "OOP/object--oriented-programming"
+next: OOP/object--oriented-programming
 ---

 # Working with the Operating System